- What is PCI DSS?

 - PCI DSS compliance requirements might indeed seem tedious and extensive.
 However, being PCI DSS Compliant will help you follow other security standards, such as SOC2 and ISO 27001, more easily since many of the requirements are similar.
 Furthermore, the cost of following other standards becomes considerably lower.

 If you’re a small business in Canada, you need to act now.
-Don’t wait and invest in your PCI DSS compliance and certification today.
+Don’t wait.
+Invest in your PCI DSS compliance and certification today.
 With cyber-attacks getting stronger and more common, it is every businesses’ responsibility to do all they can to protect their customers’ data.

-PCI DSS might at first seem intimidating but is almost impossible to get away without if online transactions are part of your business model.
-Furthermore, any challenges that you may come across can be easily tackled with the right compliance partner - like TUCU Managed IT Services in Toronto.
+PCI DSS might at first seem intimidating but it is necessary if online transactions are part of your business model.